Composite vs Wood Decks in Maryland: Which Is Right for Your Home?

-If you live near the Chesapeake Bay in Anne Arundel County, your deck takes more abuse than most.
-Salt air, high humidity, and intense summer sun all accelerate wear.
-Here's how composite and wood decking compare for Bay-area homes.
+If you live in suburban Maryland in Anne Arundel or Howard County, your deck takes more abuse than you might expect.
+Maryland humidity and UV exposure, freeze-thaw cycles, and intense summer sun all accelerate wear.
+Here's how composite and wood decking compare for Anne Arundel and Howard County homes.

 Cost: Most affordable upfront ($15,000 – $25,000 for a basic 12x16 deck).

-Durability near water: Requires annual cleaning, sealing, and staining to prevent rot.
-Near the Bay, expect to restain every 1-2 years.
+Durability in Maryland's climate: Requires annual cleaning, sealing, and staining to prevent rot.
+In Maryland's humidity, expect to restain every 1-2 years.
 Lifespan: 15-20 years with diligent maintenance.

 Best for: Budget-conscious homeowners willing to maintain the deck annually.